On this page, you’ll learn:

 branches) should be processed.

-url accepts a relative or absolute filesystem path.
+url to be a relative or absolute filesystem path.

 |1||Absolute path to git repository|